-Molecular Formula: Pt N2H6Cl2
+Molecular formula: Pt N2H6Cl2

-Molecular Weight: 300.06 g/mol
+Molecular weight: 300.06 g/mol

 Description: Cisplatin is a heavy metal complex containing a central atom of platinum, surrounded by two chlorine atoms and two ammonia molecules in the cis position.
-It occurs as a fine yellow powder and is soluble in dimethylacetamide to an extent of 1% maximum.
+It occurs as a yellow to orange crystalline powder and is slightly soluble in water, sparingly soluble in dimethyl-formamide and practically insoluble in ethanol.

-Composition: Cisplatin Injection is supplied as a sterile solution, containing

-1 mg/mL of Cisplatin with 9 mg/mL of Sodium Chloride in Water for Injection.

-Hydrochloride Acid and Sodium Hydroxide added for pH adjustment.
+Composition: CISPLATIN INJECTION is supplied as a sterile solution, containing 1 mg/mL of Cisplatin and 9 mg/mL of Sodium Chloride in Water for Injection.
+Hydrochloric Acid or Sodium Hydroxide is added as a pH adjuster.